Prapthi564/MPPC23-Power-Apps/lab1/README.md

 1. In the new tab, go to the [Power Platform Admin Center](https://aka.ms/ppac)

-1. Close the Welcome pop up.
+1. Close the Welcome pop-up.

 1. Select **Manage** **(1)** in the left navigation, **Environments** **(2)**, and then Select the **`ODL_User <inject key="DeploymentID"></inject>'s Environment`** **(3)**